geocortex/dev-center/docs/mobile/look-and-feel.md

 ### Changing the Visual Layout of an Application

-How elements are laid out in a Mobile Application is defined by an apps Layout.
-[This article](concepts-layout) will teach you how to configure an App's layout and how to leverage it to customize the appearance of Mobile.
-Further styling within the layout can be done using [Layout Presentation Attributes](http://localhost:3000concepts-advanced-layout#presentation).
+How elements are laid out in a Geocortex Mobile Application is defined by an apps layout.
+[This article](concepts-layout) will teach you how to configure an app's layout and how to leverage it to customize the appearance of Geocortex Mobile.
+Further styling within the layout can be done using [presentation attributes](http://localhost:3000concepts-advanced-layout#presentation).

+### Changing or Adding Icons

-TODO - swapping out icons? @Kenny best practices?
+TODO @Kenny best practices?
 Wait on GXM consuming the Geocortex Icons package

+### Example

 TODO - specific example with the quickstart?